 In addition to writing and lecturing on futuristic trends in healthcare technology, his advice and counsel is sought by hospitals, physicians and other allied healthcare professionals -- all of whom are exploring how to integrate and use technology to make the healthcare system work from the perspectives of quality and financial success.

-Mr. Minkara holds a BS in Finance, Magna Cum Laude from Wayne State University, an Advanced Management Programme from Oxford University and a joint Executive MBA from New York University, London School of Economics and HEC.
+Osman has served on multiple boards including, Oakland County, Michigan’s Economic Roundtable and The Wayne State University Executive Board.
+He is currently the Co-Chairman of GenerationOne, Inc. Osman attained a B.S in Finance from Wayne State University, an AMP (Advanced Management Programme) from Oxford and a joint Executive M.B.A. from New York University, London School of Economics and HEC.

 Dr. Basmah Al-Buhairan has more than 20 years experience in health care, primarily in leading roles in healthcare delivery.
 She is currently the Managing Director for Health Care & Life Sciences Sector at SAGIA and, as such, plays a key role in spearheading the Kingdoms efforts to drive new investments across the entire spectrum of the healthcare system in the Kingdom as part of the National Investment Plan.
 Dr. AlBuhairan leads a team within SAGIA who work closely with the Ministry of Health in implementing their strategy of identifying specific investment opportunities for the private sector within the public health system and reaching out to local and international investors to appraise them of these opportunities and accompany them though the entire investment journey in the Kingdom- ensuring full alignment across all key stakeholders to ensure a seamless investment experience.